agajera/crime_prediction/README.md

-# Crime Rate Prediction with Machine Learning.<hr>
+# Crime Rate Prediction with Machine Learning.

 This repository contains code and other files for the crime rate prediction research project.